 We perform 10,000 assimilation steps, but discard the first 1,000 that are used for spinup.
 The time interval between successive observations is $\Delta t = 0.12$.
 We perform 20 independent runs and take the mean of the results to obtain an accurate estimate of the expected error.
-All reported results are for differences that are two or more standard deviations apart.
+All reported results are for statistically significant differences.